 *Technically both stoves have heat exchangers to increase the percentage of heat actually transferred to the pot to boil water.
 For JetBoil this is a ring of fins on the bottom of the pot, FluxRing®.
 This increases the surface area for heat transfer—similar to a car radiator operated in reverse.
 For the TD Caldera, the entire pot and stove are enclosed in the heated Caldera cone.
 Thus the whole surface area of the pot, including the sides transfer heat.
 The cone also reduces convective heat loss (chimney effect) by trapping the heated air in the cone and a slowing the heated air from rising away from the pot.

-We’re guessing that the JetBoil STASH will in a short time dethrone the Flash as “the stove of choice for most backpackers” — as well as attracting hikers currently not taking a stove due to weight.
-That is, a year from now if not sooner, the STASH will be the most popular backpacking stove.
+As we’re now confident that Jetboil STASH is the best stove, the most user friendly, and with the best performance to weight, we’re guessing that it will dethrone the Flash or Pocket Rocket as “the stove of choice for most backpackers” — as well as attracting hikers currently not taking a stove due to weight.

 The JetBoil STASH’s advantages over the Flash